Advisor - Ms. Tucker

 Advisor - Ms. Weaver

 The Theatrical Players Club will meet will meet after school starting January in the auditorium.
-This year's production will be announced later.
+This year's production The somewhat True Tale of Robinhood.
 Any student who would like to be onstage or work behind the scenes during the production please see Ms. Weaver or contact her at:

 TIGER TV CLUB